oasisprotocol/docs/README.md

 - key manager node
 - Mainnet
 - Testnet
+- Oasis Core
 - ParaTime
+  Each ParaTime stores its own state separate from the consensus state.
+- ParaTime layer
+  The ParaTime layer supports up to a thousand runtimes running in parallel.
 - ROSE
   Please send 10.00000000 ROSE to the address above.
 - runtime